 an 👁 above clouding clouds, tuned to sea change,

-modulates through I/O’s brief blooms,
+modulating through I/O’s brief blooms,

 where inspiration opens the astounding stage.